 - workshops and bespoke training;

-- developing a tailored approach to status determinations and employment status for your business; and
+- developing a tailored approach to status determinations and employment status; and

-- changes to your budgeting, compliance, contracts and key stakeholder communications.
+- changes to your budgeting, compliance, contracts and key stakeholder communications and employment law support through RSM Legal LLP.